Eat beetroot to improve your running speed

 Running shoes are likely the most expensive piece of kit you own, but research has suggested that choosing low cost items could be better for your health when it comes to running shoes.

-A study by a researcher at the University of Bern in Switzerland analysed 4,358 runners and found that runners whose shoes cost more than $95 were more than twice as likely to get injured as those whose shoes that cost less than $40.
-Later studies have revealed similar results, with research results published in Medicine & Science In Sports & Exercise showing that runners who wore expensive shoes with additional features such as extra cushioning were significantly more likely to get injured.
+One researcher at the University of Bern, Switzerland carried out a study that analysed 4,358 runners.
+The study found that runners who ran in shoes that cost more than $95 were more than twice as likely to become injured than runners who wore shoes that cost less than $40.
+A later research study published in Medicine & Science In Sports & Exercise showed that runners who wore expensive running shoes with features such as extra cushioning were in fact significantly more likely to get injured.